-There must be adequate circulation as well to avoid problems such as temperature spikes and mold problems.
+There also must be good circulation to avoid problems such as temperature spikes and mold.

 Is It Possible To Grow Weed In A Closet?

 Yes, it is possible to grow weed in your closet, and in fact, lots of people are successful at doing so.

 If you have limited space, it’s a great idea to turn your closet into a tiny little control room.

 It’s been tried and tested by teenagers all over the world, and people have been growing weed in their closets for decades.

 However, there are a few pointers that you need to keep in mind to master the art of growing weed inside your closet.

 This process of growing weed is usually known as “closet grow” it basically refers to the small space in the cupboard, closet, or wardrobe that is altered and equipped with all of the tools required to grow weed.

 Also, keep in mind that although closets have quite a few perks for humans, they are not your typical weed habitat.